 No person, firm or corporation shall erect or alter or otherwise change any building or structure including mobile homes (normal maintenance excepted) without first obtaining a permit from the building inspector or code enforcement officer.
-The permit shall include a fee in the amount as set forth in the schedule of fees adopted by the City Council.
+The fee for such permit shall be as follows:

+See updated fee table set by City Council.